Telling when your hamster is happy can sometimes be hard because they have so many different behaviors that they’ll show.

 A Happy Hamster Won’t Hide From You

-One last way to know if your hamster is happy is if they don’t hide from you when you come around them.
+One last way to know if your hamster is happy is if they like you enough to not hide from you when you come around them.

 So if you walk past your hamster’s cage and they stick around instead of immediately running away and hiding from you, then you know that they trust you and are happy to be around you.